caiorss/Functional-Programming/haskell/Functors__Monads__Applicatives_and_Monoids.md

 ## Functors, Monads, Applicatives and Monoids

-The concepts of functors, monads and applicatives comes from [category theory](http://en.wikipedia.org/wiki/Category_theory).
+The concepts of functors, monads and applicative comes from [category theory](http://en.wikipedia.org/wiki/Category_theory).

 ### Functors